JChamberlain28/SE370A2-Python-FUSE/QuestionAns.md

 ## Part 3 planning
 * query the contents of the 2 source folders every change made.
 If the file being worked on is not in source folder, pass to memory.py, else pass to passthrough.py.
 Could have 2 instances of passthrough.py, one for each directory.
-Or pasthrough modified to do actions on both source folders same time (e.g. if in folder 1, do in folder 1, if in folder 2 do in folder 2).
+Or passthrough modified to do actions on both source folders same time (e.g. if in folder 1, do in folder 1, if in folder 2 do in folder 2).